Azure/azqr/internal/report/templates/Report.md

 ## Azure Best Practices

-Based on the scan results, check the following best practices,
+Based on the scan results, check the following best practices:
 {{best_practices}}